Army of Me: Background

 "Army of Me" was written in 1992 by Björk and Graham Massey, during one of the first recording sessions for Debut, along with "The Modern Things", but Björk decided to put the songs on hold and to wait for releasing them.
-Even so, Björk performed the songs during some dates on her Debut Tour.
+Even so, Björk performed the songs during some dates on her Debut tour.
 The singer further explained the song: "Imagine you're in a club full of heavy metal types and grunge people; 'Army of Me' is like someone's granny blasting out over the PA and saying, 'Snap out of it!
 Stop whining!
 Wash your hair!
 Smarten yourself up!'"

 The single was released in the United Kingdom on 24 April 1995 as a cassette and two-CD single.
 The first CD contained the Icelandic version of "You've Been Flirting Again" and the cave version of "Cover Me", both from Post.
 The cave version of "Cover Me" was recorded in a cave in Bahamas, and sounds of flying bats can be heard in the background.
 The single also contained "Sweet Intuition", a song composed by Björk and Black Dog, which would form the lyrical basis for the composition of another song written by Björk for Madonna: "Bedtime Story".
-The second CD contained, among other remixes, a version of "Army of Me" which features Skunk Anansie.
-The track was recorded and mixed in less than seven hours, as recalled by the band, and features Björk making heavy use of screaming vocals.
+The second CD contained, among other remixes, a version of "Army of Me" featuring Skunk Anansie.
+The track was recorded and mixed in less than seven hours, as recalled by the band, and features Björk screaming.

 Composition

-"Army of Me" is an aggressive industrial rock and techno-pop song with elements of electronic music and trip hop, dominated by a heavy bass line and features synthesizer.
-The song's main drum part, performed by John Bonham, is sampled from Led Zeppelin's "When the Levee Breaks".
+"Army of Me" is an aggressive industrial rock and trip hop song with elements of techno dominated by a heavy bassline in C Locrian.
+The song's drum part is sampled from Led Zeppelin's "When the Levee Breaks".
 Mim Udovitch has described the song as "grinding techno fusion".

 The lyrics of the song are about Björk's brother, as revealed by the singer, and show Björk daring him to move up and find a job to keep his life on, and also for him to not fall into bad things and learn to defend himself: "It's actually written to a relative of mine who had been a bit out of order for a while.
 I'm not sure why I wrote it.
 Maybe I felt that Debut had been such a polite, shy album – there was a side of me that was so shy and such a beginner, I was very flattered when everyone loved Debut but also a bit confused because it wasn't really me.
 Maybe 'Army Of Me' was an attempt to balance it out."
 In the chorus of the song she sings: "And if you complain once more/You'll meet an army of me!"